melwin3210/javaScriptNotes/excecution context.md

 1. **Memory Allocation Phase:**
    - First, the code sets up space for variables and functions.
-   - For variables, they get initialized to `undefined` (basically saying, “I exist, but I don’t have a value yet”).
+   - For variables, normal functions assigned to variable and arrow functions, they get initialized to `undefined` (basically saying, “I exist, but I don’t have a value yet”).
-   - For functions, the entire function is stored so it’s ready to be used later.
+   - For functions(!arrow functions || !normal functions assigned to variables), the entire function is stored so it’s ready to be used later.

 2. **Code Execution Phase:**
    - Next, the actual code starts running.
 This is where: